ajoberstar/gradle-git-publish/README.md

 - `gitPublishCopy` - Copies any files defined in the `contents` CopySpec into the working repo.
 - `gitPublishCommit` - Commits all changes to the working repo.
 - `gitPublishPush` - If changes were committed, pushed them to the `repoUri`.

+Each publication gets its own set of tasks, with a general `gitPublishPushAll` if you want to push all publications to their respective repos/branches.

+As is common in Gradle, the `main` publication is not indicated in task names (e.g. for `main` `gitPublishCommit` and for `other` `gitPublishOtherCommit`).

 ### Avoiding Extra Copy